Denis & Denis: Marina Perazić years: Peak of popularity (1982–1986)

 In the summer of 1982, Tolja and Perazić formed the synth-pop duo Denis & Denis.
-The band made demo recordings which were broadcast on radio stations in Rijeka, Zagreb and Belgrade and attracted the audience's attention.
-At the end of 1982, the duo had their first live performance, appearing as the opening band at a Boa concert in Rijeka's Youth Hall.
+Tolja chose the name for the band after an imaginary law firm Denis & Denis & Partners from a science fiction short story he had read.
+The band made demo recordings which were broadcast on radio stations in Rijeka, Zagreb and Belgrade and attracted large attention of the Yugoslav audience.
+The duo had their first live performance on 30 December 1982, appearing as the opening band at Boa's concert in Rijeka's Youth Hall.

 In 1984, the band released their debut album, Čuvaj se!
 (Take Care!), through Jugoton record label.
-The album was produced by Tolja and Andrej Baša and featured guest appearances by Dorian Gray frontman, Massimo Savić on guitar, and future Let 3 member Zoran Prodanović "Prlja" and Tolja's former bandmate from Linija 32 Edi Kraljić on vocals.
-The album brought nationwide popularity to the group, the song "Program tvog kompjutera" ("A Program of Your Computer") becoming a major hit and Marina Perazić being described by the Yugoslav press as a sex symbol.
-At the end of the year, Čuvaj se! was voted the Album of the Year by both music critics and readers of the magazine Rock.
+The album was produced by Tolja and Andrej Baša and featured guest appearances by Dorian Gray frontman Massimo Savić on guitar, and Tolja's former bandmate from Linija 32 Edi Kraljić and future Let 3 member Zoran Prodanović "Prlja" on vocals, who was at the time a member of the band Umjetnici Ulice (Artists of the Street).
+The album's biggest hit was the song "Program tvog kompjutera" ("A Program of Your Computer"), originally named "San po san" ("Dream by Dream"), before Jugoton editor Siniša Škarica came up with new lyrics for the song refrain. Čuvaj se! brought nationwide popularity to the group with its radiophonic songs and sexually suggestive vocals of Perazić, who was often being described by the Yugoslav press as a sex symbol.
+At the end of the year, Čuvaj se! was polled the Album of the Year in the magazine Rock by both the magazine's music critics and readers.